Personality vs. Identity: How to Find Your Right Fit

 Suit Yourself

 Daniel Kahneman says a poorly-chosen identity is like a handbrake.
-It holds you back and requires tons of willpower to power through.
-But if you can identify it, release it, and replace it with another, you can accelerate smoothly in the direction you want to go.
+It holds you back and requires tons of willpower to power through, which lowers your self-esteem

-But then I learned to separate my personality from my identity.
+Then I learned to separate my personality from my identity.

 A minimalist personality like a minimalist identity